unt-libraries/django-name/docs/models.rst

 Name
 ----
-Name objects have a variety configurable options.
+Name objects have a variety of configurable options.

 Fields
 ''''''